AlambyHe/p8105_hw6_th2723/hw6.md

     ## - blength  1 102191779 423178191 49903
     ## - bhead    1 106779754 427766166 49950

-This stepwise function give us the best model using babysex,bhead,blength, delwt,fincome, gaweeks, mheight, mrace, parity, ppwt and smoken as predictors.
+This stepwise function gives us the best model using babysex,bhead,blength, delwt,fincome, gaweeks, mheight, mrace, parity, ppwt and smoken as predictors.
 A brief glance of the 'best model' chosen by R using regression summary.
 The global p-value shows that it is significant under 0.05 significance level.

 ``` r
 best_model %>% summary()